Burmese spiced chicken salad (Kyet thar thoke)

 Roast the chicken in a single layer on a lined baking sheet, about 15 minutes a side, till the chicken is cooked through.
 You know the chicken is cooked as the juices will run clear when pierced with a knife.
 If you are using chicken breasts, the cooking times could vary.
 Cool and shred the chicken by hand.
 Set aside.

-Finally, you can also pan fry the chicken cut into thin strips with a touch of oil on a frying pan till cooked through and crispy on the outside.
+Finally, you can also pan-fry the chicken, cut into thin strips, with a touch of oil in a frying pan until cooked through and crispy on the outside.
 Set aside.

-Mix the cabbage, chili flakes, shallots and gram flour tossing well to allow the flour to lightly coat the vegetables.
+Mix the cabbage, chilli flakes, shallots, and gram flour, tossing well to allow the flour to coat the vegetables lightly.
 Set aside till ready to serve.

-Make the fried shallots and garlic oil buy heating 4-5 tablespoons of oil in a very small pot.
-Add about 4 thinly sliced shallots and fry till browned.
+Make the fried shallots and garlic oil by heating 4-5 tablespoons of oil in a very small pot.
+Add about four thinly sliced shallots and fry till browned.
 Remove and set on paper towels to drain.
-In the same oil add 2-3 garlic cloves finely minced.
+In the same oil, add 2-3 finely minced garlic cloves.
 Fry till the garlic is browned.
 Cool.

 To serve the salad, add the garlic oil, lime juice and fish sauce to the vegetables.
 Toss well.
 Add the heated chicken on top and garnish with the cilantro and fried shallots.
 Serve warm or at room temperature.